 Looking closely at how demand is defined and rendered an object, at the geographic and temporal frames in which it is placed, at how demand is put into practice in relation to other infrastructures and institutions, the concept of demand which we encountered during the literature review becomes significantly less flat.
 Throughout this section, I tried to show you some of the manifold ways in which demand can be conceptualised - and I am sure that by now, the concept of 'demand' has become multifaceted and scintillating with sheer variety in your eyes.
-Not only have we surveyed how telecommunications providers might practise demand, but we have also gone the length of the practices of demand we can find in this case study.
 From the very act of locating demand in places where people are and networks are not, to the translation of the lived experience of a lack of connectivity into a geographical framework at address-level, and then to the layering of the future into the question of demand, we have followed how the concept of demand is at work in a deployment context.
 Even further, we began to explore how demand becomes linked to more than people, relating instead to infrastructures and institutions.
 Of course, we could tread this path even further, but this would take us away from the route we have set out to explore.
 Instead, I would suggest that we now turn to how this multiplicity-laden notion of demand works in the context of fibre optics deployment.